 As the name suggests, Sweetheart cherries are hard to resist due to their wonderful sweetness in a dark vibrant red skin and red flesh.
 They also have a slight hint of acidic taste to create a balanced sweet and sour flavor.

-Like other types, the Sweetheart variety owns a heart-shaped appearance but moderate size.
-They are the combined result of Van and Newstar cherries, cultivated by the Pacific Agri-Food Research Centre in Canada in 1975, then released to the public in 1994.
+Like other types, the Sweetheart variety has a heart-shaped appearance and moderate size.
+It is the combined result of Van and Newstar cherries.
+The Pacific Agri-Food Research Centre in Canada released it to the public in 1994.

 This is a self-fertile type, making them a universal pollinator for various cherry cultivars.
-But they are a late-season cherry species that can ripen around 20 to 22 days after Bing cultivar.
+But they are a late-season cherry species that can ripen around 20 to 22 days later than Bing cultivar.

 Origin: Summerland, British Columbia, Canada